 Educational readiness was measured both directly by measures of student performance and indirectly by kindergarten teachers' reported perceptions.
 A random sample of 346 kindergarten students' performance was measured by using two criterion-referenced assessments, assessing developmental level and literacy development, at the beginning and end of kindergarten.
 The sample was drawn from the population of all kindergarten students in the Syracuse City School District (a high-needs urban district in upstate New York) who previously attended a half-day or full-day New York State public school prekindergarten program or who had not attended any preschool program.
 Teacher perceptions were studied using The DeSiato Kindergarten Teacher Perception Student Readiness Survey, which was developed and administered to a random sample of 55 kindergarten teachers in the Syracuse District.
 The survey included 50 specific indicators of readiness widely discussed in the literature.

 This study provides strong evidence that students' educational readiness, subsequent development and literacy are influenced by their type of prekindergarten experience.
 Students who attended half-day prekindergarten performed better than students with no prekindergarten and students who attended full-day prekindergarten outperformed students with either no or half-day prekindergarten.

 This study has significant implications for public policy, school district practice and research on prekindergarten programs.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 DeSiato, Donna J. Gilberti, "Does prekindergarten experience influence children's subsequent educational development?
 A study of kindergarten teachers' perceptions and students' performance" (2004).
 Teaching and Leadership - Dissertations.
-Paper 46.
+46.